TGX 1.1.1

 im.drawText("over the lazy dog !", { 130, 45 }, font_tgx_OpenSans_12, tgx::RGB32_Orange);

-// finding the bounding box of a text.
+// finding the bounding box of text.

 const char * tbb = "Text bounding box";